Go to page content

 Your temporomandibular joint is a hinge that connects your jawbone to your skull.
 TMD occurs when this joint or the nerves or muscles surrounding it encounter a problem.

-People often use TMJ and TMD interchangeably.
+People often use the acronyms TMJ and TMD interchangeably.
 However, the former refers to your jaw’s joints, while the latter refers to the disorder.

 You can feel your TMJ working when you open your mouth.
 The rounded ends of your lower jaw glide along your temporal bone’s joint socket at the base of your skull.
 When you close your mouth, they slide back.